Ernst Henrici

-Carl Ernst Julius Henrici (10 December 1854, Berlin – 10 July 1915, Döbeln) was a German grammar school teacher, writer, colonial adventurer and anti-Semitic politician.
+Carl Ernst Julius Henrici (10 December 1854, Berlin – 10 July 1915, Döbeln) was a German grammar school teacher, writer, colonial adventurer and antisemitic politician.

 Life

-Born to tax-collector Friedrich Wilhelm Ludwig Henrici and his wife Wilhelmine in Berlin, Henrici studied at the Friedrichwerdersches Gymnasium and graduated in 1874.
+Born to tax-collector Friedrich Wilhelm Ludwig Henrici and his wife Wilhelmine in Berlin, Henrici studied at the Friedrich-Werdersches Gymnasium and graduated in 1874.
 He then studied philology at the Frederick William University and a took a doctorate in 1878 with an award-winning work on "Notkers Psalmenkommentar".
 He subsequently served as a teacher at a private high school for young ladies.
 Together with his older brother, Emil, a grammar school teacher, he founded the Society for German philology and published much work on linguistic and historical topics.
 In 1879, he travelled to study in London when his first marriage ended.
 After his return in the same year he underwent an internship as a grammar school teacher at the Luisenstraße Municipal Secondary School in Berlin and moved in the next year to Victoria school, another high school for young ladies.

-Anti-semitic Agitator
+Antisemitic agitator

-Politically active Henrici was initially involved in the liberal German Progress Party (Deutsche Fortschrittspartei); after 1880, however, he became a radical anti-Semitic agitator in the Berlin movement.
-He was co-initiator of the so-called Antisemitenpetition, founded the Social Reich Party (Soziale Reichspartei) in 1881 and propagated in numerous meetings (17 December 1880 "imperial hall speech", on 30 December 1880 "Bock assembly") a racist anti-Semitic, anti-capitalist, anti-liberal and anti-conservative agenda.
+Politically active Henrici was initially involved in the liberal German Progress Party (Deutsche Fortschrittspartei); after 1880, however, he became a radical antisemitic agitator in the Berlin movement.
+He was co-initiator of the so-called Antisemitenpetition, founded the Social Reich Party (Soziale Reichspartei) in 1881 and propagated in numerous meetings (17 December 1880 "imperial hall speech", on 30 December 1880 "Bock assembly") a racist antisemitic, anti-capitalist, anti-liberal and anti-conservative agenda.
 On New Year's Eve 1880 there were anti-Jewish riots in Berlin, that were attributed to Henrici's inflammatory speeches.
 In 1881 he was therefore dismissed from the school.
 In 1882 he participated in the first International Anti-Jewish Congress in Dresden.

 Synagogue fire in Neustettin

-A few days after an anti-Semitic diatribe in Neustettin (13 February 1881) the city's synagogue was burnt down.
-While the local Jews and the liberal press a suspected arson attack, the anti-Semites alleged that the Jews had set the synagogue alight to discredit anti-Semitism and to claim the building's insurance money for cash.
+A few days after an antisemitic diatribe in Neustettin (13 February 1881) the city's synagogue was burnt down.
+While the local Jews and the liberal press a suspected arson attack, the antisemites alleged that the Jews had set the synagogue alight to discredit antisemitism and to claim the building's insurance money for cash.
 Five members of the Jewish community were prosecuted for arson and sent to prison, but acquitted in the second instance.
 In connection with these agitations anti-Jewish riots occurred in Neustettin and other such as places Farther Pomerania and West Prussia.

 Election defeat and end of his political career

 Within the Berlin movement, Henrici the ultra-radical remained an outsider.
-Henrici did not participate in the alliance of conservatives and anti-Semites in Conservativen Central Committee, but stood in the Reichstag elections as an Independent.
+Henrici did not participate in the alliance of conservatives and antisemites in Conservativen Central Committee, but stood in the Reichstag elections as an Independent.
 With only 843 votes he suffered a devastating defeat against Max Liebermann von Sonnenberg.
-Until 1885 he still operated in radical anti-semitic circles until he turned to the colonial movement.
+Until 1885 he still operated in radical antisemitic circles until he turned to the colonial movement.
 In 1884 he married a second time to Clara Agnes Luise Lehmann who bore him three children: Elsa Hedwig Luise, Walther Ludwig Adalbert and Lothar.